andrespulido8/path_planning_python_examples/README.md

 # Path Planning Examples
-Path planniing algorithms to get a "robot" from one point to another while avoiding collisions.
+Path planniing algorithms to get a "robot" from one point to another while avoiding collisions. (and an example notebook on using a particle filter on images)

 ### Visibility graphs
 ![](images/visibility_graph.png "")